apigeecs/apigee-deploy-grunt-plugin/README.md

 Contributing
 =====
-If you would like to contribute, simply fork the repository, push your changes to a branch and send a pull request.
+If you would like to contribute, simply fork the repository, push your changes to a branch and send a pull request:
+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 Typo fixes, improvements to grammar or readability, it's all welcome.

+## License

+Copyright (c) 2014 Diego Zuluaga (twitter: @dzuluaga) Licensed under the MIT license.